 Route teams are a great way for businesses, church groups, community organizations, or just a group of friends to get involved.
 Teams can take on a certain route on a particular day of the week and then share that route among team members.
 Depending on the number of team members, each team member may only deliver once a month or once every other month.

 As with all our volunteers, our Meals On Wheels drivers are asked to submit an application, complete a background/ driver’s record check, provide two personal references, and complete a training/orientation program.

 If you have any questions about being a Meals On Wheels volunteer, contact us at 770-461-0813.

 We found that some of our Meals On Wheels (MOW) clients are challenged to provide food for their pets.
 Often, hunger can become a mutual affliction, especially when leaving the house isn’t an option.
 Some homebound seniors may even forego their own meal so their pets can eat.
 But now, thanks to a grant from the Banfield Charitable Trust, we can offer “Ani-Meals,” our pet program that ensures our MOW clients’ pets have a nutritious meal, too!

 To many homebound seniors, having a pet is a source of companionship and comfort.
 The Ani-Meals program is designed to give our MOW clients a little help with the cost of pet food so that it isn’t an added burden to maintain the important bond between pet owner and pet.
 We developed a comprehensive database that includes information on each MOW client’s pet, including the type of food the pet requires or is accustomed to and avoid any disruption to the pet’s diet.

-If you are interested in being part of the volunteer Ani-Meals delivery team, please email Arnold Powell, MOW Coordinator at email@example.com or call 770-461-0813 Ext.
-130.
+If you are interested in being part of the volunteer Ani-Meals delivery team, please reach out at firstname.lastname@example.org or call 770-461-0813.